equalitie/eqbackup/README.md

 * Configure SSHd on both backup primary and secondary to restrict accesses by backup clients and to force SSH key logins for all users - not just backup users.
 Be warned!
+* Open firewall to on backup primary server to allow clients ssh and open firewall on backup secondary server to allow primary ssh.
+  We do not enable the firewall.
+This is add just in case there is a firewall blocking ssh.
+  Note: This expects that some other firewall was set to allow ssh from our controller, ie; eQ cityhall

 Configuring eqbackup
 -------